 Switching states and signal contacts are typical signals that are recorded with the binary inputs of controllers.
 The controllers also switch actuators such as solenoid valves.
 Use suitable surge protection to protect the sensitive inputs and outputs of controllers.
 The individual binary signals are often connected against a common reference potential.
-Typical arrangements that take into account this common reference potential are provided by so-called 2x1 or 4x1 circuits.
+Typical arrangements that take into account this common reference potential are provided by what are referred to as 2x1 or 4x1 circuits.

 If a measured variable is determined directly based on the resistance value of an electrical component, the additional impedances within the measuring loop play a special role.
-This affects, for example, temperature measurements with platinum resistance detectors (Pt 100, Pt 1000) as well as strain gauges with two-wire technology.
+This affects, for example, temperature measurements with platinum resistance detectors (Pt 100, Pt 1000), and also strain gauges with two-wire technology.
 As a rule, MCR surge protection products contain impedances in the common mode paths.
 If the impedances are introduced into the circuit without recalibration, the measurement result will be falsified due to the change in the total impedance.
 Circuit versions without additional longitudinal resistances simplify the installation of surge protection in applications of this kind.

 Explosive atmospheres repeatedly arise in the chemical and petrochemical industries due to industrial processes.
-They are caused, for example, by gases, fumes or vapors.
-Explosive atmospheres can also occur, however, in mills, silos, sugar and fodder factories due to the dust present there.
+They are caused, for example, by gases, fumes, or vapors.
+Explosive atmospheres can also occur, however, in mills, silos, and sugar and fodder factories due to the dust present there.

 The surge protective devices for the Ex area are subject to specific conditions.
-The products therefore meet the specific requirements for intrinsic safety protection.
+The items therefore meet the specific requirements for intrinsic safety protection.
 Since all surge protective devices are assigned to the “Ex ia” category for intrinsically safe circuits, they provide maximum safety.
-In this category, the equipment must not be capable of causing ignition, even in the event of two independent faults.
+In this category, the equipment must not be capable of igniting, even in the event of two independent faults.

-It can be installed in Ex zone 1, Ex zone 2 or in the non-Ex area.
-The connected signals can be forwarded through to Ex zone 0.
-Some products also meet the requirements of pressure-tight encapsulation protection.
+It can be installed in Ex zone 1, Ex zone 2, or in the non-Ex area.
+The connected signals can be forwarded up to Ex zone 0.
+Some items also meet the requirements of pressure-tight encapsulation protection.
 Approvals are granted in accordance with ATEX and IECEx.